Today, we’re reviewing the Kettler Favorit rowing machine. While it’s a budget rower, it’s mid-range in price for a hydraulic piston rowing machine.

 The ability to vary the angle makes rowing on the Kettler Favorit mimic the style of rowing you see on actual boats.
 Check out the video below in the ‘Build Quality’ section for a demonstration of this feature.

-- Several people commented that after they took off the “accordion plastic” on the handle, the resistance was much easier to adjust.
+- Several people commented that after they removed the “accordion plastic” on the handle, the resistance was much easier to adjust.

-- It was easier to adjust the resistance when the handles are standing up.
+- In my experience with these machines, it’s usually easier to adjust the resistance when the handles are standing up.

-Overall, the resistance on the Kettler Favorit Rowing Machine is going to be some of the best hydraulic-piston resistance you are going to find.
+Overall, the resistance on the Kettler Favorit Rowing Machine is a slightly upgraded version of the hydraulic-piston resistance you’ll find on cheaper models.

-The Kettler Favorit comes with a multi-functional fitness monitor that’s superior compared to monitors on other hydraulic piston rowing machines.
+The Kettler Favorit comes with a multi-functional fitness monitor.
+It tracks more data than I expected (compared to other hydraulic piston rowing machines I’ve used and researched).

 The monitor tracks the following data: